-The Flash command controller is used to supervise the command write sequence to execute program, erase, and erase verify algorithms.
+The Flash command controller is used to supervise the command write sequence to execute program, erase, erase verify, and data compress algorithms.

-Before starting a command write sequence, the ACCERR and PVIOL flags in the FSTAT register must be clear and the CBEIF flag should be tested to determine the state of the address, data, and command buffers.
+Before starting a command write sequence, the ACCERR and PVIOL flags in the FSTAT register must be clear (see Section 2.3.2.7, "Flash Status Register (FSTAT)") and the CBEIF flag must be tested to determine the state of the address, data, and command buffers.
 If the CBEIF flag is set, indicating the buffers are empty, a new command write sequence can be started.
 If the CBEIF flag is clear, indicating the buffers are not available, a new command write sequence will overwrite the contents of the address, data, and command buffers.

 A command write sequence consists of three steps which must be strictly adhered to with writes to the Flash module not permitted between the steps.
 However, Flash register and array reads are allowed during a command write sequence.
-The basic command write sequence is as follows:
+A command write sequence consists of the following steps: